PILRAP - Frequently Asked Questions

 Once you become a PILRAP participant, you may only take a leave of absence for a total of two years.
 Once you have been on a leave of absence for a cumulative total of two years, you will not be eligible for any more leaves of absence.
 Your participation in the program will need to be continuous from that point forward, or you will become permanently ineligible for participation.
 You do not need to submit any paperwork while on a leave of absence.

 If you have no loan repayment obligation because your IBR amount is zero dollars every month, but you are in full-time eligible employment, then you can enter inactive status in the PILRAP program rather than taking a leave of absence.
 If you have never applied for PILRAP before, you must submit a complete application, indicating that you wish to be on inactive status.
 If you have completed a full application at some point in the past, and now wish to be on inactive status, you must annually turn in an Employment Verification Form and a statement that you wish to be on inactive status.
 While on inactive status, you will receive no assistance from the PILRAP program.
 There is no time limit as to how long you may be on inactive status.
-However, inactive status does not toll the ten year period during which you are eligible for PILRAP assistance.
+However, inactive status counts toward the ten year period during which you are eligible for PILRAP assistance.

 What counts as full-time work for the purposes of the PILRAP program?